karel-brinda/rnftools/docs/index.rst

 :ref:`reference`
 	Automatically generated documentation for RNFtools.

-:ref:`resources`
+:ref:`other_information`
- 	FAQs and other additional resources of information.
+ 	FAQs and other information about RNFtools and read simulators in general.

 .. toctree::